kairos-io/kairos/docs/content/en/docs/Installation/p2p.md

  network_token: "YOUR_TOKEN_GOES_HERE"
 ```

-The `p2p` block is used to configure settings to the mesh functionalities.
+The `p2p` block is used to configure settings related to the mesh functionalities.
 The minimum required argument is the `network_token` and there is no need to configure `k3s` manually with the `k3s` block as it is already implied.

 {{% alert title="Note" %}}